A brief introduction to Luoyang Attractions

 You can reach Beijing in under four hours by fast rain, Shanghai in five hours and even Hong Kong in eight hours (well, Shenzhen and you will cross the border by bus).
 Tickets are cheap (an example fare from Beijing to Luoyang is 300RMB for a 2nd class seat) and the trains are modern and comfortable.
 If you want to save money on accommodation, simply book the overnight trains and travel in comfort, waking up at your destination.

-For more information, read my Guide to Taking the Train in China.
+For more information, see my guide on how to Buy Train Tickets in China.

 Luoyang Airport has a handful of international flights linking Thailand and Japan to the city, and regular domestic flights to most of China’s largest cities.
 See Trip.com for up to date flight booking.